 Many people don’t like winter very much.
 The weather is cold and dark, and the days are much shorter.
 It can cause seasonal affective disorder (SAD) or, at the very least, make people feel down.
 Spring is something to look forward to, for sure.

 The winter can be even harder to deal with if you have to take care of elderly family members.
-People who are older tend to have a weaker immune system, thinner skin, and more fragile bones.
-This means that they are more likely to get bugs, feel colder, and break bones more easily when it is icy outside.
+People who are older tend to have a weaker immune system, thinner skin, fragile bones and more conditions that require regular medication.
+This means that they are more likely to get bugs, feel colder, and break bones more easily..
 Keeping all this in mind, here are some ways to make sure your older relatives are comfortable this winter.